LucasJMO/E6Plus/classes/Characters/Barbarian6.md

 Feat | Explanation
 ----- | -----------
 Power Attack | Before making an attack action you may subtract a number less than or equal to your BAB from your attack roll and add it to your damage roll.
+Gained through class feature.
 Quick Draw | You can draw a weapon as a free action instead of as a move action.
 You can draw a hidden weapon as a move action.
+Gained as 1st level feat.
 Weapon Focus (Greatsword) | Gain a +1 bonus on attack rolls made with greatswords.
+Gained as human bonus feat.
 Endurance | You gain a +4 bonus on checks or saves made to resist/avoid nonlethal damage from physical stress or exertion.
 You may sleep in light or medium armor without becoming fatigued.
+Gained as class feature.
 Improved Initiative | You gain a +4 bonus on initiative checks.
+Gained as 3rd level feat.
 Combat Reflexes | You may make a number of additional attacks of opportunity equal to your Dexterity bonus.
 You may also make attacks of opportunity while flat footed.
+Gained as 6th level feat.

 **Total Skill Points:** 45=36+0(Int)+9(Human)